yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

    - Update Transaction Status from process to completed
    - Update Transaction Status from process to canceled
    - Filter by transaction date and Transaction status
-6. Manage voucher
-   - View all Voucher Programs
-7. Manage User Rewards
-   - Displays a list of all User Gift Tracking that has been generated from the System
-   - Updates Tracking Status from process to completed
-   - Updates Tracking Status from process to canceled
-8. Manage Gift
-   - Displays gift list
-   - Can update stock for gifts
-9. Perform authorization so that data can only be managed by users who have the admin role
+6. Perform authorization so that data can only be managed by users who have the admin role

 ### User Portal Features